-- Preview Email Newsletter

 WASHINGTON, July 25 -- The Missouri Department of Transportation (MoDOT) has submitted a public comment letter to the U.S. Department of Transportation pressing for increased emphasis on formula-based federal funding for core highway and transit programs.
 This initiative is aimed at enhancing the effectiveness of transportation projects across the state while balancing national goals with state and local priorities.

-In its letter, MoDOT highlights the essential role of formula funding in progra more ST
+In its letter, MoDOT highlights the essential role of formula funding in programs such as the National Highway Performance Progra more ST

 National Advocates Raise Concerns Over Mifepristone Regulation to FDA (10)